Rejoose/model-counter/README.md

 # 📊 Laravel Model Counter

-**Ultra-efficient model counting package for Laravel with Redis-backed caching and scheduled database synchronization.**
+**Ultra-efficient model counting package for Laravel with Redis-backed caching, interval-based counting, and scheduled database synchronization.**

 Perfect for tracking downloads, views, likes, visits, or any metric that needs to be counted millions of times per day without database bottlenecks.